Fdawgs/docsmith/CONTRIBUTING.md

 ## Getting Started

-As noted in the prerequisites section of the readme file, this project requires that you have Node.js installed.
+Ensure you have all prerequisites installed (including any optional ones), as noted in the [prerequisites section of the readme file](./README.md#prerequisites).

-With those in place, you can fork the repository, clone it, and then run `npm install` to install all development dependencies.
+With those in place, you can fork the repository, clone it, and then run `npm install` to install all dependencies.
-Make a copy of `.env.template` in the root directory and rename it to `.env`, configuring the environment variables as required.
+Make a copy of `.env.template` in the root directory and rename it to `.env`, configuring the environment variables in the file as required.

 ### Development Workflow

-After cloning and installing all the dependencies, there are several commands available for local development:
+After cloning the repository and installing all the dependencies, there are several commands available for local development:

 -   `npm run lint` - Lints everything in src directory
 -   `npm run jest` - Runs Jest over all tests in src directory